Breaking Free From UX Debt: 6 Ways to Improve Your Product’s User Experience Now

 You just introduced design debt to your product.

 Now your new filters work differently from the filters in the rest of your product.
 And it makes your user experience as inconsistent as ever.

 This is just one example of collecting design debt.
 Every time you introduce a new feature without usability testing, push a redesign to the back burner or pick an easy alternative that doesn’t align with the original plan that you had envisioned, you’re adding to your design debt.
 So…

 What is UX design debt?

-According to NN, UX debt is similar to technical debt, which refers to the additional time and effort costs that result from launching faster or easier technical solutions, instead of releasing the best approach.
-It implies that the cost of having to go back and fix problems after launch is always higher than launching ideal solutions in the first place (i.e., the debt is repaid with usurious interest).
+UX debt is similar to technical debt, which is the extra time and effort required to launch easier or faster technical solutions instead of the best approach.
+It ends up costing more as it requires going back to fix problems after the launch, compared to launching the optimal solutions in the first place.
+In other words, UX debt is repaid with astronomical interest.

 What causes design debt?